-17The Act now contains independent rights for authors of 'underlying works' incorporated in cinematograph films including granting 'non-waivable' & 'non-assignable' royalty rights in favor of authors (Sections 17, 18-3, 19).
+&lt;sup>17The Act now contains independent rights for authors of 'underlying works' incorporated in cinematograph films including granting 'non-waivable' & 'nonassignable' royalty rights in favor of authors (Sections 17, 18-3, 19).
 The Act also barred assignment of future rights in respect of modes and mediums of exploitation which have not been invented or are not in commercial use (Section 18-2).
 As IIPA has previously indicated, the new provisions limit the ability of right holders to freely engage in contractual relationships with the authors of literary or musical works and set exact percentages or amounts ascribed to be paid to such authors, undermining the flexibility of parties to negotiate agreements on royalties' distribution which could be more beneficial or appropriate under the circumstances.
 To our knowledge, the Rules: 1) do not confirm only the prospective (i.e., non-retroactive) application of Articles 17-19; 2) retain the Section 18 proviso that assignments are deemed invalid as to "any medium or mode of exploitation of the work which did not exist or was not in commercial use" at the time the assignment was made unless that medium or mode was "specifically" mentioned in the assignment, which could wreak havoc with existing distribution arrangements, in particular with respect to digital distribution; 3) do not clarify that the Act governs the relationship of creative parties with respect to the production of works in India, and not contracting parties outside of India.

-18The Act now contains a criminal (but not civil) prohibition, in Section 65A, of the act of circumvention of a technological protection measure (TPM) "with the intention of infringing" an exclusive right.
+&lt;sup>19The Act now contains a criminal (but not civil) prohibition, in Section 65A, of the act of circumvention of a technological protection measure (TPM) "with the intention of infringing" an exclusive right.
 The provision falls short of full WCT and WPPT compliance, as described in previous IIPA submissions.
 The exception on the act of circumvention remains too broad.
 For example, the Rules do not adequately require, in the case of an exception to circumvent, reporting of 1) information about the tools used to circumvent; 2) the provision under which the exception to the prohibition is based; 3) the underlying work and subject matter being accessed by virtue of the circumvention; and 4) a declaration that under no circumstances will the underlying work be subject to onward distribution, transmission, making available, public performance, or communication to the public.
-It is helpful that the reporting does include under Section 80(2)(d) is not as helpful.
-While it requires the person circumventing to sign an undertaking to accept responsibility for infringement as a result of the circumvention, it imposes no liability on the party enabling the circumvention.
+It is helpful that the reporting does include under Section 80(2)(c) the reason for the circumvention, but Section 80(2)(d) is not as helpful.
+While it requires the person circumvention.
 Finally, civil as well as criminal relief should be available.
 As India is witnessing the roll out of the National Broadband Policy, and cable TV digitization is due for completion by December 2014, and the Internet subscriber base in India grows year on year, TPMs become very relevant both to curb online piracy levels and make space for new legitimate distribution models.

-19The Rules unfortunately do not alter the fact that two existing compulsory licenses, which were applicable only to Indian-origin works, now include all foreign works.
+The Rules unfortunately do not alter the fact that two existing compulsory licenses, which were applicable only to Indian-origin works, now include all foreign works.
 The extension of these compulsory licenses to foreign works appears to run counter to India's Berne Convention and TRIPS obligations.